2diyai/agent-builder-starter-pack/README.md

 Together, these components create a safe and practical environment to explore agentic AI directly on your own machine.

+## How do I work with the Agent Builder Starter Pack?

+> Work in Progress

 ## Disclaimer